Full Tag Reference

 - Custom elements removed —

-<mm-presets>,<mm-choice>,<mm-variables>,<mm-variable>,<mm-variants>,<mm-variant>, and<mm-field>elements are stripped - Attributes removed - All
+<mm-preset>,<mm-choice>,<mm-variables>,<mm-variable>,<mm-variants>,<mm-variant>,<mm-field>, and<mm-repeat-instance>elements are stripped - Attributes removed — All

 styleattributes - Variables processed — All